 Other Ways to Engage

-The More Beautiful World Facebook group is moderated by a team led by my colleague Marie Goodwin.
+The More Beautiful World Facebook Group is moderated by a team founded by my longtime colleague Marie Goodwin.
 Run according to Miguel Ruiz’s “four agreements,” it is a conversation space for people wanting to engage more deeply with the ideas in all of my books, especially The More Beautiful World our Hearts Know is Possible.